cycle/docs/advanced/chained-repository.md

 The Cycle default Repository implementation provides the ability to be easily cloned without affecting the base query for the original instance.

 ## Custom Scopes
-To implement the ability to create custom query scope you must implement a method to clone the repository and customize base select query:
+To implement the ability to create a custom query scope you must implement a method to clone the repository and customize the base select query:

 ```php